 Kate worked in magazine publishing as an editor and staff writer, and in fundraising and events at charities including NSPCC and Samaritans, before joining Amazon in 2006.

 Kate is a mentor for CharityComms and in her spare time enjoys soaking up art and culture with regular visits to galleries and the cinema.

 Alice started out at London agency Band and Brown, working for a diverse range of clients including BT, British Gas and Reuters, before joining the PR team at BUPA in 2005.
 In 2008 she moved to consumer champion Which?, delivering PR campaigns on personal finance, health, energy and food.

 Alice has been an Associate for Amazon since 2006, becoming a permanent member of the team in September 2017.
 She specialises in campaigning, media relations and issues management, with recent clients including Holocaust Memorial Day Trust, Forces in Mind Trust, the Orders of St John Care Trust and Kidscape.

 Alice likes being a tourist in London, baking, and getting lost on Hampstead Heath.

-Eleanor began her career at entertainment and lifestyle PR agency KPPR, handling publicity for a range of well-known talents including Ricky Gervais.
+Eleanor began her career at entertainment and lifestyle PR agency KPPR, assisting with publicity for a range of well-known talents including Ricky Gervais.

 She joined Amazon in May 2018 and works across a range of clients including Evolve, Spurgeons, Kidscape, Institute of Legacy Management and Forces in Mind Trust.

 Eleanor is a volunteer for the Women’s Equality Party and for Bloody Good Period, a charity which works to eradicate period poverty in the UK.

 Kirsty has spent over 15 years working on issues-related communications for charities, central and local government, and public bodies.

 Having been a permanent member of the Amazon team for 12 years, she now works with us as an Associate specialising in policy development and communications, influencing strategies, campaign planning and reputation management.
 Recent clients include Forces in Mind Trust, the Royal College of Psychiatrists, Holocaust Memorial Day Trust and the Institute of Legacy Management.

 Kirsty is an avid reader and runner, though has never attempted both at the same time.